bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 Row Insertion
 -------------

-To start inserting a new row into a table, click on the *Insert Row* button on the table card header.
+To start inserting a new row into a table, click the :guilabel:`Insert Row` button on the table card header.

 .. figure:: _static/app_samplesheets/edit_row_insert_button.png
     :align: center